Azure/azure-docs-sdk-dotnet/api/overview/azure/sql.md

 ## Overview

-[Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) is a relational database service using the Microsoft SQL Server engine that supports relational, JSON, spatial, and XML data.
+[Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) is a database service using the Microsoft SQL Server engine that supports relational, JSON, spatial, and XML data.

 To learn more about the Azure .NET APIs, see [Get started with the Azure .NET APIs](/dotnet/azure/dotnet-sdk-azure-get-started).

-## Client package
+## Client library

-Azure SQL Database uses the same client libraries as on-premises SQL Server.
-Use these .NET client libraries for Azure SQL Database to:

-* Connect and authenticate with your database.
-* Execute ad-hoc T-SQL statements.
-* Execute stored procedures.
+Use the .NET SQL client library to connect and authenticate with your database and execute ad-hoc T-SQL statements and stored procedures.

-Install the [Nuget package]( https://www.nuget.org/packages/System.Data.SqlClient) directly from the Visual Studio [Package Manager console](https://docs.microsoft.com/nuget/tools/package-manager-console) or with the [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package).
+Install the [NuGet package]( https://www.nuget.org/packages/System.Data.SqlClient) directly from the Visual Studio [Package Manager console](https://docs.microsoft.com/nuget/tools/package-manager-console) or with the [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package).

 #### Visual Studio Package Manager